kalininalab/useful_scripts/README.md

   * Class balance of dataset within user-tune hyperparameters
   * Filtering of dataset by enzymatic activity (EC number)
   * Computes the RMSD and sequences identify of all pdb 3D structures pool.
-* [Commands for RINDTI installation | jun 2023](Aldo/rindti_installation/rindti_commands_for_installation.txt) This is a txt file that contains the commands that worked for me to succesfully install RINDTI model at June 2023.
+* [Commands for RINDTI installation | june 2023](Aldo/rindti_installation/rindti_commands_for_installation.txt) This is a txt file that contains the commands that worked for me to succesfully install RINDTI model at June 2023.

 See the [Requirements](Alper/requirements.md) for required installations